electronicvisions/hbp-sp9-guidebook/pm/spikey/spikey_school.rst

     The firing rate of the neuron in dependence on its leak conductance :math:`g_{leak}` (`source code lesson 1-1 <https://github.com/electronicvisions/spikey_demo/blob/master/networks/rate_over_gleak.py>`_).

-By increasing the leak conductance of the neuron its membrane potential is more pulled towards the resting potential and hence the firing rate of the neuron decreases.
+By increasing the leak conductance of the neuron its membrane potential is pulled towards the resting potential and hence the firing rate of the neuron decreases.

 **Tasks:**